Sustainability & CSR > Sustainability Strategy >

 • Keeping curtains closed to reduce cooling loss in unoccupied hotel rooms

-Key energy efficiency initiatives in 2024
+Energy efficiency initiatives in 2025

 For the comfort of our building users, we implemented monitoring and preventive measures to manage indoor air quality.
-It includes inspecting and deep cleaning AHUs and furnishing common areas with plants to boost greenery and air quality.
+It includes inspecting and deep cleaning AHUs, and furnishing common areas with plants to boost greenery and air quality.

 In managing vehicular emissions, we routinely schedule maintenance checks for our fleet based on the vehicle mileage.
 Our drivers also adopt environmentally friendly practices that reduce tailpipe emissions and save fuel.